NewStrangeWorlds/FastChem/_sources/sections/cpp_standalone.rst.txt

 to add another parameter to the config file, you would need to edit ``model_src/read_config.h``, while changes to the format of the output files can be made in ``model_src/save_output.h``.
-Changing the contents of these files obviously require a re-compilation of the code.
+Changing the contents of these files obviously requires a re-compilation of the code.

 Running the FastChem executable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~